-Matthew 24:15: "When ye therefore shall see the abomination of desolation, spoken of by Daniel the prophet, stand in the holy place, (whoso readeth, let him understand:)

-16 Then let him which be in Judea flee into the mountains:"
+Matthew 24:15-16: "When ye therefore shall see the abomination of desolation, spoken of by Daniel the prophet, stand in the holy place, (whoso readeth, let him understand:) Then let him which be in Judea flee into the mountains:"

-Here Christ talks about something terrible that was going to stand in the Holy Place of the Temple.
+Jesus said that something terrible was going to stand in the Holy Place of the temple.
 The disciples would have instantly understood what He meant because this had happened before.
-During the Maccabean Revolt (168 BC - 135 BC) Antiochus IV Epiphanes outlawed Jewish sacrifices, pillaged the temple, and set up altars to Greek gods inside the Temple.
+During the Maccabean Revolt (168 BC - 135 BC) Antiochus IV Epiphanes outlawed Jewish sacrifices, pillaged the temple, and set up altars to Greek gods inside the temple.
 A statue of Zeus was actually placed on the altar itself.
-Not only did he loot the Temple, but he repurposed it for the service of false gods.
+Not only did he loot the temple, but he repurposed it for the service of false gods7.

 Some have said that the "abomination of desolation" that's mentioned in Matthew 24:15 is a reference to the Maccabean revolt, but notice that Christ commands His disciples to be looking for it.
-He depicts it as a future event - a sign they need to be watching for.
-This tells me that the fulfillment of that prophecy was still in the future when Christ gave it.
+He says it's a future event - a sign they need to be watching for.
+That means the fulfillment of that prophecy was still in the future when Christ gave it.

-This creates a problem for preterists because when the Romans invaded Jerusalem in 70 AD they didn't repurpose the temple, they destroyed it.
-They did not set up altars to false gods in its Holy Place.
-The events that Christ described simply did not happen at that time.
+This creates a problem for preterists because when the Romans invaded Jerusalem in 70 AD they didn't repurpose the temple.
+Instead they utterly destroyed it.
+They didn't set up altars to false gods in its Holy Place!
+The events that Jesus described simply didn't happen at that time.

-But there is more.
+But there's more.
 Look at what the next verses say:

-Matthew 24:21: "For then shall be great tribulation, such as was not since the beginning of the world to this time, no, nor ever shall be.

-22 And except those days should be shortened, there should no flesh be saved: but for the elect's sake those days shall be shortened."
+Matthew 24:21-22: "For then shall be great tribulation, such as was not since the beginning of the world to this time, no, nor ever shall be.
+And except those days should be shortened, there should no flesh be saved: but for the elect's sake those days shall be shortened."

-Do you see what Christ said?
-He told his disciples that this period of "great tribulation" (which preterists say is a reference to the destruction of Jerusalem in 70 AD) is the worst event to ever happen in all of human history.
+Jesus told his disciples that this period of "great tribulation" (which preterists claim is a reference to the destruction of Jerusalem in 70 AD) is the worst event to ever happen in all of human history.
 Nothing worse would ever happen.
-This means that it was a bigger disaster than World War II or the Holocaust.
-It was even worse than the Flood that wiped out the entire planet!
-Are we supposed to believe that the destruction of one Middle Eastern city in 70 AD is the most terrible, epic disaster that the world has ever seen?
+This means it's a bigger disaster than World War II or the Holocaust.
+It's even worse than the Flood of Noah that wiped out the entire planet!
+Are we supposed to believe that the destruction of one Middle Eastern city in 70 AD is the most terrible disaster that the world has ever seen?
+That doesn't seem very likely.

-Christ actually goes on to say that if He did not divinely step in and put and end to the "great tribulation", it would actually kill every living thing on the planet.
-Jesus actually said "except those days should be shortened, there should no flesh be saved".
-Were the lives of every single living creature on Earth put in grave danger when the Romans sacked Jerusalem in 70 AD?
+Christ went on to say that if He didn't divinely step in and put and end to the "great tribulation" it would actually kill every living thing on the planet.
+Jesus said "except those days should be shortened, there should no flesh be saved".
+Were the lives of every single living creature on Earth put in grave danger when the Romans destroyed Jerusalem in 70 AD?
 Absolutely not.
-Not only did it not imperil the entire planet, and not only was it not the worst event in world history, but it wasn't even the worst event in Jewish history.
-Yes, one million Jews died when the Romans destroyed Jerusalem in 70 AD, but six million Jews died in the Holocaust, which wiped out 2/3rds of their entire population.
+That event did not put the entire planet in jeopardy, and that wasn't the worst event in world history.
+In fact, it wasn't even the worst event in Jewish history.
+It's true that one million Jews died when the Romans destroyed Jerusalem in 70 AD, but six million Jews died in the Holocaust.